Anizoptera/Android-Architecture-Best-Practices/README.md

 Therefore you can easily appeal to a certain part to figure out how to implement similar functionality in your own app.

+Unlike the official [Android Architecture Components samples][googlesamples-architecture], this project is intended to demonstrate how to implement certain cases you faces in the real life.
+It's more like tips, not complete apps.
+All these tips are implemented within a single app.

 ## Credits